telekits/telekit-cmd/README.md

 # telekit-cmd
-The module that simplifies work with commands into [telekit](https://github.com/telekits/telekit)
+The module that simplifies work with commands in [telekit](https://github.com/telekits/telekit)

 ## Install
 npm: